-Phoebe Rae is a writer and cafe owner in rural Gippsland.
+Phoebe Rae is a writer in rural Gippsland passionate about elevating others in and from the region.

 Phoebe lives a coffee fuelled existence, squeezing as much out of life as she can.
 Writing about small town life, coffee, and bringing the stories of others to the world through her creative project "Faces of Gippsland."
 A mother of six, she is a passionate advocate for people in the community of Gippsland.